 Content marketing gives a lot of editors and proofreaders the willies.
 Too little time, too much work, don’t have enough ideas, can’t work out what to blog about, don’t even know what it is.
 Here's one silly idea to help you get to grips with it.

-So when John Espirian and I agreed to lead a 2-hour workshop on content marketing at the 2017 Society for Editors and Proofreaders annual conference in Wyboston Lakes, we assumed we’d have our work cut out for us.
+So when John Espirian and I agreed to lead a 2-hour workshop on content marketing at the 2017 Society for Editors and Proofreaders (now CIEP) annual conference in Wyboston Lakes, we assumed we’d have our work cut out for us.

 How were we going to convince a room full of wordsmiths that content marketing is valuable, doable and enjoyable?

 To cut a long story short, we asked them to throw their split infinitives, comma splices, dangling modifiers and restrictive clauses out of the window for 120 minutes and have a bit of fun with us.

 Did they rise to the challenge?
 You bet!

 The problem with marketing

 Every business owner needs to do marketing.
 And if you love it (like I do, like John does) that’s great.
 But what if you find it a bore?
 What if you’re someone who prefers the work you do to the work you do to get the work you do?
 Still with me?

 Editors and proofreaders are just as time-poor as anyone else.
 Marketing takes time and effort.
 And content marketing requires commitment because you won't see the impact overnight.
 One of the best things about content marketing, though, is that it’s ripe for playfulness.
 And that’s the case whether you’re doing it or learning to do it.